glycerine/zebrapack/README.md

 }

-then to serialize the following instance `a`, we would print the schema information at the front of the file, in the form of a zebra.StructT structure.
-Then the data follows as a map whose keys are now integers instead of strings:
+then to serialize the following instance `a`, we would print the schema information at the front of the file -- or detached completely and kept in a separate file -- in the form of a zebra.Schema (see https://github.com/glycerine/zebrapack/blob/master/zebra/zebra.go for the spec) structure.
+Then the data follows as a map whose keys are now integers instead of strings.
+A simple example:

 original(msgpack2) ->        schema(msgpack2)      +    each instance(msgpack2)
 --------                     --------------             -------------